suyu-emu/suyu-v0.0.4/README.md

 <h4 align="center"><b>suyu</b> was the continuation of the world's most popular, open-source Nintendo Switch emulator, yuzu, but is now something more.
 <br>
-It is written in C++ with portability in mind, and we actively provide builds for Windows, Linux and Android, iOS may come later.
+It is written in C++ with portability in mind, and we provide builds for Windows, Linux, Android and our own operating system: SuyuOS.
+MacOS is in development and iOS is being considered.

 </h4>